5eunji/Final-project-G3/README.md

 2. Discuss areas for improvement and celebrate strong performances.

+3. Select outstanding teams to foster a sense of achievement and further motivate learning.

 ## 👨‍🏫 Teacher's Role:

 1. The teacher generates a QR code and reviews it together with the class.